HEAD normally refers to a named branch (e.g. master). Meanwhile,

 tag 'v2.0' (refers to commit 'b')

-There is now a new commit e
+There is now a new commit e, but it is referenced only by HEAD.

 We can of course add yet another commit in this state: